 BULK AND METAL COLLECTION

 - Bulk garbage and metal pickups are available by appointment only.
-Appointments are scheduled for bulk items on Thursdays or Fridays and metal items on Tuesdays.
+Residents choosing to use this service should utilize our online scheduling tool or contact the DPW office to schedule a collection.
 Collections are limited to 2-3 items.
-Please be aware that there is a high demand for collection appointments, with limited slots per week.
-We ask for your patience as we are working to schedule appointments as soon possible.
+The size of the items will affect the quantity allowed for collection.
+Please be aware that there is a high demand for collection appointments, with limited slots per week, we ask for your patience as we schedule your appointment for the soonest available date.

 - Residents that find they have more than the allowed 2-3 items should seek services of a private carting service or junk removal company.
 Many of these firms provide opportunities for re-use of your discarded items.

 - When purchasing a large item, such as a mattress, appliance, or furniture, check with your retailer about disposal options for your older item.
-Residents are encouraged to donate items when possible, try Furniture Sharehouse: https://furnituresharehouse.org/
+Residents are encouraged to donate items when possible: https://environment.westchestergov.com/images/stories/pdfs/2014Donations.pdf

 - County regulations require mandatory recycling of all e-waste.
 This includes computers, TVs, printers, etc.